cristian980829/React-TodoApp/README.md

 # React App

-This is an practice project
+This is a practice project

 To-Do list and tasks